secondlevel/Linear-Regression/README.md

 ## Requirement

-In this work, you can use following commend to build the environment.
+In this work, you can use the following commend to build the environment.

 ```bash=
 $ conda create --name PR python=3.8 -y